DataDog/dd-trace-js/MIGRATING.md

 in the query string.
-A default regular expression based obfuscator is provided for common use cases like API keys, but if your use case is not covered, the [DD_TRACE_OBFUSCATION_QUERY_STRING_REGEXP](https://datadoghq.dev/dd-trace-js/#tracer-settings) environmnet variable can be used to control what is obfuscated, and a value of `.*` would redact the query string entirely.
+A default regular expression based obfuscator is provided for common use cases like API keys, but if your use case is not covered, the [DD_TRACE_OBFUSCATION_QUERY_STRING_REGEXP](https://datadoghq.dev/dd-trace-js/#tracer-settings) environment variable can be used to control what is obfuscated, and a value of `.*` would redact the query string entirely.

 ### HTTP operation name change